szwork2013/storefront-sdk/README.md

 When Storefront starts, the routes will be matched based on the **component name**, having the following structure: `<filename>@<owner.app>`.

-So basically, Storefront Core will find the component to render like this:
+So basically, Storefront SDK will find the component to render like this:
 ```js
 let ProductPage = storefront.flux.stores.ComponentStore.getState().get('ProductPage@vtex.storefront-theme');
 ```